silviacasavola/home-chute/README.md

 ## Project idea
 #### Concept
-As harmless as it might look, pasta often ends up at the center of animated debates, especially in our country.
+As harmless as it might look, pasta often ends up at the center of animated debates, especially in our country.<br>
 Our team wanted to trigger the same fierceness/partecipation/sensitivity, by asking users to root for their favorite type of pasta.<br>
 The purpose is light and humorous: to entertain people through a very simple, yet engaging experience and to make them feel part of something big, despite (or maybe thanks to) the trivial subject.
 The creative process is very similar to the one of memes, as it starts from picking a very simple piece of culture that has a surprisingly big impact because of its universality.

 #### Context of use
-The project addresses a broad target audience, but it's expected to spark interest / be appreciated / succeed mostly among young people.
+The project addresses a broad target audience, but it's expected to spark interest / be appreciated / succeed mostly among young people.<br>
 The game is always ongoing and there are no special events, so that people can jump in and fool around whenever they want.
 This is why it was very important to us to make the game suitable for both computers and mobile devices.<br>
 Friends can arrange to visit the website at the same time to play together or against each other, but one can also play alone, fooling around, asking themselves what pasta they prefer, discovering new types and browsing the records.